darrenho05/CMSC313HW11/README.md

 This program takes a given input of hexadecimals and converts and prints it as ascii characters.
 It prints the ascii characters in sets of two with a space in between each pair.

-i compiled and ran the program using the following commands nasm -f elf32 hextoascii.asm -o hextoascii.o ld -m elf_i386 hextoascii.o -o hextoascii
+I compiled and ran the program using the following commands nasm -f elf32 hextoascii.asm -o hextoascii.o ld -m elf_i386 hextoascii.o -o hextoascii
 ./hextoascii